 Tips for making wontons in advance

 Fried wontons are perfect party food, but nobody wants to be wrapping wontons day of the party!
 Well the good news is you can wrap them the day before, and even upto 2 days as long as your pork was fresh.
 Wrap them well in the fridge, and comes time to serve you simply need to fry them, which takes a mere minute!

-Yes, you can also freeze these and fry them from frozen.
+Yes, frozen wontons cook up perfectly.
 The only thing to keep in mind is when wonton wrappers are frozen, especially thin ones like the one I like to use, they become super brittle and the edges will break off very easily.
 So be careful how you store them in the freezer.
 Place them carefully in a container, maybe add some bunched up paper towel in it to provide some cushioning.
-And don’t toss the box around once they’re frozen!
+And don't toss the box around once they're frozen!

 - 3 cloves garlic